firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/read_csv.md

 # READ_CSV

-A Table-Valued function which takes a csv's S3 url, Credentials and relevant csv options.
+A Table-valued function (TVF) that takes an Amazon S3 URL, Credentials and relevant CSV options, and returns a table of data from the target file.

 This TVF returns a table with the data from the CSV file.
 Each cell is read as a `STRING`.